proyecto-ciudades-del-futuro/modulo-estaciones-backend/readme.md

 ***

-If you have issues with your docker instances, try to reinitilize them via the following commands:
+If you have issues with your docker instances, try to reinitialize them via the following commands:

 1. List the running containers running
    `docker ps` in the terminal.
 That command will list every running container along with their container IDs and other